AKSW/LSQ/docs/index.md

 ## LSQ datasets and Public SPARQL endpoint.

 * The RDF dumps of the LSQ v2.0 datasets are available [here](https://hobbitdata.informatik.uni-leipzig.de/lsqv2/dumps/).
-* A public SPARQL endpoint for the complete LSQ v2.0 dataset can be queried at [https://lsq.data.dice-research.org/sparql](https://lsq.data.dice-research.org/sparql), where each dataset (log) is loaded into a separate named graph (see useful queries below).
+* A public SPARQL endpoint for the complete LSQ v2.0 dataset can be queried at [https://lsq.aksw.org/sparql](https://lsq.aksw.org/sparql), where each dataset (log) is loaded into a separate named graph (see useful queries below).
 * The original datasets were uploaded to Virtuoso 7.2, with instances available from [here](https://hobbitdata.informatik.uni-leipzig.de/lsqv2/endpoints/lsq-endpoints-v2/).
 * A Virtuoso triplestore for the complete LSQ v2.0 is available from [here](https://hobbitdata.informatik.uni-leipzig.de/lsqv2/endpoints/).
-* LSQ v1.0 is available from [here](http://lsq.aksw.org/v1/index.html).
+* LSQ v1.0 documentation is available from [here](v1/index.html).

 ## Useful Queries over LSQ datasets

-In order to see the named graphs referring to different logs in the [LSQ v2.0 endpoint](https://lsq.data.dice-research.org/sparql) you can use:
+In order to see the named graphs referring to different logs in the [LSQ v2.0 endpoint](https://lsq.aksw.org/sparql) you can use:

 ````
 SELECT DISTINCT ?g WHERE {GRAPH ?g {?s ?p ?o}}